< Back

 The four scenes in the bottom course are: the Birth of St Francis (outside in the street, a pilgrim calls at the door and a poor man lays his cloak at the feet of the youthful Francis); St Francis gives His Clothes to the Poor (to the right he sees a magnificent palace in a dream); St Francis renounces His Worldly Goods (the Bishop of Assisi covers Francis's nakedness and protects him from his father's anger); and St Francis meets St Dominic at Rome (top right, the Virgin dissuades Christ from hurling thunderbolts down on mankind).
 The four scenes in the middle course are: the Dream of Innocent III (the Pope has a vision of St Francis supporting the Lateran Basilica and, right, confirms the Franciscan Rule); the Expulsion of Devils from ArezzoSt Francis preaches to the Birds (to the right he blesses the town of Montefalco); and the Death of the Knight of Celano (a large area of damage on the left).
 The four scenes in the lunettes are: St Francis creates the Crib at the Monastery of GreccioTrial by Fire before the Sultan (a dancing girl attempts to seduce Francis); St Francis receives the Stigmata; and the Death of St Francis.

 The six sections of the ribbed vault show St Francis in Glory and five other saints (Louis of Toulouse, Catherine of Siena, Bernardino, Clare and Anthony of Padua).
-On the narrow strip of wall between the frescoes and the choir stalls, there are medallions depicting twenty Franciscan monks and (beneath the window) Petrarch, Dante and Giotto.
+On the narrow strip of wall between the frescoes and the choir stalls, there are medallions depicting twenty illustrious Franciscans (presumably intended to oversee the latter-day friars seated on the stalls below).
+The three medallions beneath the window contain portraits of Petrarch, Dante (displaying an open book inscribed with the beginning of the Divine Comedy) and Giotto (shown painting on a panel).
 The scrolls held by the angels on the pilasters give (on the right) the name of the artist and the date, 1452, when the frescoes were completed and (on the left) the name of Fra Jacopo di Montefalco, the Franciscan prior who commissioned the work.
 (Fra Jacopo is probably the friar shown kneeling in the scene of St Francis preaches to the Birds.
 The same friar is portrayed as a donor in a small devotional panel by Benozzo Gozzoli at Vienna.)
 The stained glass, which depicted St Francis before the Speaking Crucifix at San Damiano, was destroyed when the chapel window was enlarged.

 The condition of the frescoes is uneven.
 The vault and tops of the lunettes are water-damaged.
 A few scenes – most noticeably the Death of the Knight of Celano on the right wall – have suffered significant losses, but most are complete.
 The vault was shaken by the earthquake of September 1997 and had to be shored up by scaffolding.
 The whole cycle was subsequently restored between February 1999 and October 2000.
 A further restoration in 2018 concentrated on the damaged medallions of Petrarch, Dante and Giotto beneath the window.